mavlink/mavlink-devguide/en/guide/define_xml_element.md

 Consider using a proper message if:
 * The required information does not fit into a command (i.e. it can't fit into the 7 available numeric fields).
-* The message is part another protocol.
+* The message is part of another protocol.
+* The message must be broadcast or streamed (i.e. no ACK required)

 Consider using a command if:
-* The message should be executed as part of a mission
+* The message should be executed as part of a mission.
 * There is an existing mission command that you wish to use outside of missions.
   Depending on the autopilot you may be able to handle the message using the same code for both modes.
 * You're working with MAVLink 1 and there is no free id for the new message (MAVLink 1 has a much larger free pool of ids for MAVLink commands than for message ids).
+* It is important that your command message is not missed, so an ACK/NACK is required.
-* Your command/message requires an ACK/NACK; using the existing protocol acknowledgments may be faster/easier than defining another message for acknowledgments.
+  Using the existing protocol acknowledgments may be faster/easier than defining another message for acknowledgments.

 Otherwise either method may freely be used.